Travel Nursing FAQ

 Read more: Tips on Travel Nursing with Children.

 Let your recruiter know if you’d like to travel with your pet, so they can find pet-friendly housing.
 Keep in mind, that some housing has breed or weight restrictions, which can limit your options.
 You’ll also likely have to pay an additional security deposit.
-Learn more about how to find travel nurse housing with your pets.

 Can I travel with another travel nurse?